San Diego State vs. Hawaii NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- San Diego State's games this season have gone over 45 points four of eight times.

-- Hawaii and its opponents have combined to score more than 45 points in seven of eight games this season.

-- The combined points per game average of the two teams, 58.8, is 13.8 points above Saturday's over/under.
+- The combined points per game average of the two teams, 58.8, is 13.3 points greater than Saturday's over/under.

+- These two squads surrender a combined 51.4 points per game, 5.9 more than this contest's over/under.

-- The 51.4 points per game these two squads have surrendered to opponents this season are 6.4 more than the 45 total in this contest.
+- In 2021, games involving the Rainbow Warriors have averaged a total of 64.3 points, 18.8 more than the set total in this contest.

-- The average total in Aztecs games this season is 43.4, 1.6 points fewer than Saturday's total of 45 .

 San Diego State Stats and Trends

-- This season, the Aztecs have two ATS wins in four games as a favorite of 7 points or more.
+- The Aztecs have covered the spread twice this season when favored by 7 points or more (in four chances).

-- San Diego State has gone over the point total in 50% of its opportunities this year (four times in eight games with a set point total).
+- San Diego State has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).

-- San Diego State is 2-0 against the spread and 2-0 overall this season when the team scores more than 33.9 points.
+- When San Diego State records more than 33.9 points, it is 2-0 against the spread and 2-0 overall.

 - This year, the Aztecs have 10 turnovers, 10 fewer than the Rainbow Warriors have takeaways (20).